leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_python_intro.md

-# Learning Python through Translation
+# Learning Python from the Data Perspective

-One of the key differences about these notes is that we will constantly be translating the programming concepts into human language and mathematics so you practice translating concepts into code rather than following instructions.
+In contrast to most programming tutorials, these notes will teach you Python from a data perspective rather than a computer science perspective.
+We will leverage examples in Tech whenever possible.

 The table below will have each concept, linked to a detailed explanation for each concept.